danmbrown/city-of-whispers/Playbooks/Wellspring.md

 >*The city is a vast library of knowledge, and a small piece of it is yours, but yours alone.*

+## Map Elements
+In your first session, add an element to the map that represents the city's wealth or former glory.
+Here are some ideas:
+- A specialized library, unique to the city
+- A gathering place for intellectuals
+- A shop selling esoteric supplies
+- A college of ill-repute for the lesser arts
+- A retirement residence for the city's elderly

 ## Moves